gcpinckert/rb120_rb129/study_guide/interview_practice.md

 21. Describe the distinction between modules and classes.
 22. What is Object Oriented Programming, and why was it created?
 What are the benefits of OOP, and examples of problems it solves?
 23. What is the relationship between classes and objects in Ruby?
 24. When should we use class inheritance vs. interface inheritance?
+[Example Answer](./example_code/inheritance.rb)